BillTheBest/BigBoard/CONTRIBUTING.md

  mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true
 ```

+- Where:
   - `eclipse:eclipse` creates the .project and .classpath files for your environment based on the pom.xml
   - `downloadSources=true` downloads the source for all the java dependencies, so that they are available for
   debugging.
-This can take a while, but is a one time event.
   - `downloadJavadocs=true` downloads the javadocs for all the java dependencies.

-This can take a while, but is
-  also a one time event.
+- NOTE: Downloading sources and javadoc can take a while, but is a one time event.
 - Import the project into Eclipse.